NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 ---

-# Newer Version of Redirecting Standard Ouput and Standard Error to the Same File - `&>`
+# Newer Version of Redirecting Standard Output and Standard Error to the Same File - `&>`

-Newer versions of bash support the `&>` redirecting standard ouput and standard error to the same file.
+Newer versions of bash support the `&>` redirecting standard output and standard error to the same file.

 ```console
 cat namesofcities.txt &> collection.txt